-NOTE J - SUBSEQUENT EVENTS
+NOTE K - SUBSEQUENT EVENTS

-In preparing these financial statements, the School's management has evaluated events and transactions for potential recognition or disclosure through November 29, 2017, the date the financial statements were available to be issued.
-There are no other events that required further recognition or disclosure.
+On September 12, 2018, the School entered into four loan agreement with City First Bank of DC, Office of the Superintendent of Education and Building Hope for a sum of \$2,000,000 for the leasehold improvements of the School's new facility at Eastern Avenue.
+In preparing these financial statements, the School's management has evaluated events and transactions for potential recognition or disclosure through November 26, 2018, the date the financial statements were available to be issued.
+There are no other events, except as those disclosed in this paragraph that required further recognition or disclosure.

-1730 Rhode Island Avenue, NW Suite 800 Washington, DC 20036 (202) 296-3306

-Fax: (202) 296-0059
+1730 Rhode Island Avenue, NW Suite 800 Washington, DC 20036 (202) 296-3306 Fax: (202) 296-0059